This article originally appeared on VICE UK

 A court heard yesterday that a woman from Kent, England named Nicola Austen bought 12 bags of cocaine to ensure her daughter "had a good time" on her 18th birthday last January.
 Along with the coke, Austen also ordered a limo for her daughter, just to make sure her 18th birthday wasn't all shitty, like mine was, when I got a weird bulky TV from Tesco as my main present and an odd family party where I wasn't allowed to get drunk and we all ate vegetarian lasagna.
 That, versus getting extremely geared up in the back of a limo?
 I will take the limo cocaine and the arrested mom, thanks.

-That said, the police were having none of it, and raided her home in Tunbridge Wells, finding drugs worth £300 hidden in compartments in Austen's windowsill.
-Austen – who has six previous convictions, including possession – admitted possessing cocaine with intent to supply, and confessed that she was planning to get on a massive one with her daughter.
+That said, the police were having none of it, and raided her home in Tunbridge Wells, finding drugs worth £300 [$460] hidden in compartments in Austen's windowsill.
+Austen—who has six previous convictions, including possession—admitted to possessing cocaine with intent to supply, and confessed that she was planning to have a massive night out with her daughter.

 Prosecutor Craig Evans told the court: "They were going to London in a limousine and she [Austen] wanted to ensure they had a good time."
-Speaking from her home last night, Austen said: "It's all been blown out of proportion.
+Speaking from her home on Monday, Austen told the Daily Mail: "It's all been blown out of proportion.
 I've had enough.
 It isn't exactly the scoop of the century, is it?
 It was a party."

 Anyway, she was given a nine-month suspended sentence and 250 hours of unpaid work.
-The moral of this story is: if you are going to buy your daughter cocaine for her birthday, hide it somewhere better than in a windowsill.
+The moral of this story is: don't buy your daughter cocaine for her birthday, but if you must, make sure to hide it somewhere better than in a windowsill.